top of page

 Harrier GR3 crash Falklands

-A damaged Royal Air Force (RAF) Harrier GR3 (XZ289/07), which crash landed after ingesting debris at FOB San Carlos on 8 June 1982.
-The pilot was Wing Commander Peter Squire.
-Ground crews have written ‘SOD OFF ARGIES’ in the grass in an attempt to dissuade Argentine pilots from attacking the wreck.
-The name of the photographer is not publicly available.
-The image is attributed to the Ministry of Defence.
+Damaged Harrier after crash landing due to ingesting debris at FOB San Carlos (8 June 1982).
+Pilot: Wing Commander Peter Squire.
+Ground crews have written ‘SOD OFF ARGIES’ in the grass.
+Image is attributed to the Ministry of Defence.

 Harrier GR3 cockpit